 - VLAN “Private”: for all computers and other private, “trusted” devices

 - VLAN “Technik”: for all switches, alarm system etc. with “partially” trusted interfaces

 The newly installed floor heating can be controlled via wall thermostats as well as over IP: The control modules are Möhlenhoff Alpha 2 IP systems that provide an XML interface.
-Using my custom ezr2json server, the parameters can be polled and set from within Home Assistant.

 As an alarm system, we went for a bus-based Jablotron system.
 There is a native USB integration for Home Assistant (available in HACS) that works very well.
 This allows the use of the motion detectors for switching on the lights in the corresponding room using an automation rule in Home Assistant.